 If the fabric softener is still in the fabric compartment at the end of the wash and it hasn’t drained away into the machine it could be because the washing machine has aborted the program before reaching the section where the softener gets taken.
 If this has happened, you should get some flashing lights or a program selector clicking round, or some other error code display indication telling you the wash has aborted.
 Once this fault has been fixed the fabric conditioner should flush in OK.
 (Information on error codes)

 Some people have problems with excessive foam in the washing machine and think the washing machine is at fault.
 However, the cause is likely to be due to the detergent – or how the detergent is being used.
-Apart from the nuisance of foam leaking out of the dispenser drawer, too much foam can actually prevent the clothes from getting properly clean.
+Apart from the nuisance of foam leaking out of the dispenser drawer, too much foam can prevent the clothes from getting properly clean.
+Excessive suds can also stop the washing machine from pumping out the water because the impeller just whips up more bubbles and cannot pump bubbles.

 I just received a question related to connecting up a washing machine, which I’d like to answer publicly so as to help more than one person.
 People are generally aware that hard water is bad for washing machines so it seems on the face of it to be a good idea to connect one to a water supply which is being softened.